rails/rails/guides/source/action_controller_overview.md

 config.action_controller.wrap_parameters_by_default = false
 ```

-You can also customize the name of the key or specific parameters you want to wrap, see [API documentation](https://api.rubyonrails.org/classes/ActionController/ParamsWrapper.html) for more.
+You can also customize the name of the key or specific parameters you want to wrap, see the [API documentation](https://api.rubyonrails.org/classes/ActionController/ParamsWrapper.html) for more.

 [Wrap Parameters]: https://api.rubyonrails.org/classes/ActionController/ParamsWrapper/Options/ClassMethods.html#method-i-wrap_parameters

 ### Routing Parameters

 Parameters specified as part of a route declaration in the `routes.rb` file are
 also made available in the `params` hash.

-For example, we can add a route that captures the `:status` parameter for a
+For example, we can add a route that
-client:
+captures the `:status` parameter for a client:

 ```ruby
 get "/clients/:status", to: "clients#index", foo: "bar"